YosysHQ/yosys/docs/source/using_yosys/pyosys.rst

 .. note::

-   It is recommended to install ``uv`` for managing python environments:
+   It is recommended to install :program:`uv` for managing python environments:

    .. code:: console